Electrode-iOS/ELLog/README.md

 headKnight.addDestination(shrubbery)

 // this will go to the Crashlytics destination. headKnight.log(.Debug, "We are the Knights Who Say...
-Nee!")
+Ni!")

 // this won't go anywhere.  we didn't setup a destination for .Info. headKnight.log(.Info, "We are the Knights Who Say...
-Nee!")
+Ni!")

 // this will go to the Crashlytics destination as well. headKnight.log(.Error, "We are the Knights Who Say...
-Nee!")
+Ni!")
 ```

 Customize the Logger's default instance and send a log message: